tinkernels/doh-relay/README.md

         If DoH service relays queries to upstream endpoints using dns53 protocol.
   -doh-upstream-json
         If DoH service relays queries to upstream DoH endpoints transfer with json format.
+  -doh-use-client-ip
+        If doh service use client ip as ECS.
   -loglevel string
         Set log level. (default "info") -maxmind-citydb-file string